General terms and conditions

 Applicable law, complaints and dispute procedure, dispute resolution

-4. If, in the Client's opinion, the complaint is not handled or not handled satisfactorily by MAES Notary, the Client has the option to contact, insofar as the complaint is as referred to in the Notarial Disputes Committee Regulations, the KNB Disputes Committee or, for disciplinary complaints, the relevant Chamber for the Notarial Profession (see also www.knb.nl and www.degeschillencommissie.nl).
-The Client is also entitled to apply to the civil court.
+4. If, in the opinion of the Client, the complaint is not handled by MAES notary or is not handled in a sufficiently satisfactory manner, the Client has the option to turn to, insofar as it concerns a complaint as referred to in the Notarial Disputes Committee Regulations, the KNB Disputes Committee or, for disciplinary complaints, the relevant Chamber of Notaries (see also www.knb.nl and www.degeschillencommissie.nl).
+The Client is also entitled to apply to the civil courts.

 Filed by MAES notary on September 1, 2022